How to Test Kubernetes Applications in Go with EnvTest: A Practical Guide

 Setting up EnvTest

-Most of the online guides rely on the EnvTest binaries to be already installed in the system.
+Most of the guides rely on the EnvTest binaries to be already installed in the system.
 Some of them show you how to download them using a Makefile, while others don't even mention how to get them.

 In this section, I will show you how to use the EnvTest package directly from your Go code, without relying on any external tools.